 Nearly half (43%) of all college women and 1/3 (28%) of college men report experiencing either abuse or controlling behaviors in a dating relationship2

 1 in 10 high school students has been purposefully hit, slapped or physically hurt by a boyfriend or girlfriend.3

-1 in 3 high school students will experience dating abuse before leaving high school.4
+1 in 3 high school students will experience physical or sexual dating violence or both from someone they are datingl.4